epfl-mobots/thymio-ground-localisation/README.md

 Evaluation of parameters
 ========================

-Once these are installed, you can play with existing datasets (in `data/`) using the `test.py` tool.
-If you launch it with the `-h` argument from the `data/` directory, it will list its available options.
+Once the prerequisites are installed, you can play with existing datasets (in `data/`) using the `test.py` tool (in `codde/`), even if you do not own a robot.
+If you launch `test.py` with the `-h` argument, it will list its available options.

 For example: